delize/delize.github.io/_drafts/2020-11-1-deploying-mdm-to-hundreds-of-devices.markdown

 ##### Windows

 The forgotten step-child, as I mentioned, trying to get anything done within our environment on Windows was difficult as management deemed it unnecessary.
 All the while our fleet deployment of windows was ~25% of our total systems.
 Fortunately, the improvements we made with macOS (and MDM in general) also were baked into (to a minimal degree) for Windows as well.
 Meaning, that remote employees and workforces could be rolled out without someone sitting next to the computer for 30 to 60 minutes configuring a PC.
+Unfortunately, we couldn't use it in the provisioning process due to upper management.

 ###### Deployment Process

-We hooked up
+For the Windows side,

-###### 2 Years Later
+###### ~2 Years Later

-We finally got approval to roll out MDM
+We finally got approval to roll out MDM at the start of covid because we never "officially" rolled out the MDM deployment process for new devices.

 ### Summary